suffs811/suffs811/README.md

 # hi, my name is Tanner

-i am exceedingly curious about many things relating to cybersecurity and artificial intelligence/machine learning.
+i am exceedingly curious about many things relating to cybersecurity and artificial intelligence/machine learning 🧠

-break my projects and make them better!
+break my projects and make them better 💯

-thanks for stopping by.
+thanks for stopping by 👋

 ## [The Terminator](https://github.com/suffs811/the-terminator)
 a tool for automating common techniques for the enumeration, privilege escalation, persistence, exfiltration, and reporting stages of a pentest